-This website is affiliated with 328 universities that are mostly based in United States.
-Age group is generally 18 to 25 year olds but anyone is able to join.
+This website is affiliated with 328 universities that are mostly based in the United States.
+The age group is generally 18 to 25-year-olds but anyone is able to join.

-Is an article-based website that has convenient sharing system.
-Squidoo has many different topics of interest and one of it is ‘business and work’ which has a subtopic of ‘small businesses’.
+Is an article-based website that has a convenient sharing system.
+Squidoo has many different topics of interest and one of them is ‘business and work’ which has a subtopic of ‘small businesses’.

 Founded in 2008, this site is definitely worth a look.

 Demographics of mostly mothers ranging from age 20 to 50.
 American-based website.
-Just imagine watching The Housewifes of Atlanta but much bigger and less drama.
+Just imagine watching The Housewives of Atlanta but much bigger and less drama.